 A PostgreSQL Command line, in general, is a software program.
 And, we execute a command line on a Command Line Interface (CLI) to directly interact with data on a database.
-Although a Graphical User Interface (GUI) provides a much better user experience, PostgreSQL command line acts vital when managing applications or operating systems with greater control, reliability, and conventionality.
+Although a Graphical User Interface (GUI) provides a much better user experience, PostgreSQL CLI acts vital when managing applications or operating systems with greater control, reliability, and conventionality.

 PostgreSQL is an RDBMS (Relational Database Management System) that allows effortless and secured data collection.
 Today, PostgreSQL is used as the primary data storage repository (as a data warehouse) for many websites, mobile and analytics applications.
 And, you would have noticed (when you were installing the PostgreSQL database server) some tools that offer data professionals with a high understanding of SQL a seamless way to manage databases in PostgreSQL using command lines.

 The tools are known as an interactive terminal program — psql and pgAdmin.

 - psql: A terminal-based front-end to PostgreSQL database server.

 - pgAdmin: A web-based front-end to PostgreSQL database server.

 We can use psql (terminal or command line) and pgAdmin connection tool to connect our PostgreSQL database and manage it, too.

 This tutorial article will explain how to use the interactive terminal programs to connect and manage your PostgreSQL database in the Command Line Interface.
 And to get a sound understanding of the subject, we will also discuss, in brief, about PostgreSQL and its features.